Research News - January / February 2022 #7

 February 2022 - Christel Vidaller

 Christel Vidaller is a lecturer in Ecology, Population Dynamics and Genetics, Conservation and Restoration at Avignon University and a member of the IMBE.
-Her research focuses on population and plant community dynamics in a restoration ecology context.
+Her research focuses on the dynamics of plant populations and communities in the context of restoration ecology.

-Recently, in collaboration with Thierry Dutoit, she investigated which ecosystem services had already been identified in such common environments as intensively cultivated fields or artificial grasslands.
+Recently, in collaboration with Thierry Dutoit, she set out to find out what ecosystem services had already been identified in environments as common as intensively farmed fields or artificial meadows.

 January 2022 - Frédéric Jeorge

 Frédéric Jeorge is a doctoral student in Language Sciences at the Cultural Identity, Texts and Theatricality Laboratory (ICTT).
-After several careers in different countries and fields, he chose to go back to school.
+After several careers in different countries and fields, he decided to return to his studies.

-He is now working on the way in which the level of French of young migrants from sub-Saharan Africa is assessed by official testing systems.
-By transposing his associative activity into formal research, Frédéric Jeorge hopes to give more visibility and concrete means of action to this subject which is close to his heart.
+He is currently working on the way in which the level of French of young migrants from sub-Saharan Africa is assessed by official testing systems.
+By transposing his associative activity into formal research, Frédéric Jeorge hopes to give greater visibility and concrete means of action to a subject that is close to his heart.

 >> Discover his portrait